Adopt or shop responsibly: Breeding, rescue, and my evolution

 A quick look at the homeless pet problem in America

-Ethical shelters and rescues: Why they’re important and what they look like
+Ethical shelters and rescues: Why they’re crucial and what they look like

 Ethical breeders: Why they’re important and what they look like